Bound for Glory (1976 film)

-Bound for Glory is a 1976 American biographical film directed by Hal Ashby and loosely adapted by Robert Getchell from Woody Guthrie's 1943 partly fictionalized autobiography Bound for Glory.
+Bound for Glory is a 1976 American biographical film directed by Hal Ashby, produced by folk music impresario and Woody Guthrie's manager Harold Leventhal and loosely adapted by Robert Getchell from Guthrie's 1943 partly fictionalized autobiography Bound for Glory.
 The film stars David Carradine as folk singer Woody Guthrie, with Ronny Cox, Melinda Dillon, Gail Strickland, John Lehne, Ji-Tu Cumbuka and Randy Quaid.
 Much of the film is based on Guthrie's attempt to humanize the desperate Okie Dust Bowl refugees in California during the Great Depression.

 Bound for Glory was the first motion picture in which inventor/operator Garrett Brown used his new Steadicam for filming moving scenes.
 Director of photography Haskell Wexler won the Academy Award for Best Cinematography at the 49th Academy Awards.

 All of the main events and characters, except for Guthrie and his first wife, Mary, are entirely fictional.
 The film ends with Guthrie singing his most famous song, "God Blessed America for Me" (subsequently retitled "This Land Is Your Land"), on his way to New York, but, in fact, the song was composed in New York in 1940 and forgotten by him until five years later.

 Plot

-During the Great Depression in the 1930s, Woody Guthrie is unable to support his family as a sign painter and a local musician in Pampa, Texas, a town badly affected by the drought known as the Dust Bowl period.
-After hearing great things about California including from those leaving for it and being unable to find work, he joins the migration westward to supposedly greener pastures via boxcar riding and hitchhiking, leaving a note to his wife promising to send for her and their children.
-Woody discovers the low pay and absence of job security of California's casual labor fruit pickers and joins Ozark Bule in using music to fight for people's rights.
-He becomes a celebrated folk singer on radio with partners Ozark and Memphis Sue while still campaigning for his causes.
+In 1936, amid the Great Depression, Woody Guthrie performs guitar at a gas station.
+A customer offers $1 to anyone who can address his worries, and Guthrie succeeds by providing a satisfactory answer.
+Subsequently, Guthrie begins painting a sign but frustrates his wife, Mary, by abandoning the task—their only reliable source of income—to engage in music instead.
+At a local bar, Guthrie performs for a woman named Sue Ann and spends the night with her.
+On his porch, he encounters Heavy Chandler, a recently released mental patient, and encourages him to express his thoughts through painting.
+After performing at a square dance, a dust storm compels everyone indoors.
+Guthrie suggests to Mary that he should leave to seek work, and eventually, he departs, leaving her a note.

-He has a romance with Pauline before bringing his wife and three children from Pampa to a comfortable home in California.
-Woody's refusal to conform to music business practices and his obsession with the hobo campers' causes threaten to break up his family and derail his growing music career.
-Finally, he goes to New York to campaign through his music.
+During his travels, Guthrie rides a train with Slim Snedeger and other hobos.
+When a fight breaks out, Guthrie and Slim jump to another train; however, railroad enforcers compel those without money to disembark.
+Slim is able to afford the fare, but Guthrie, being broke, continues on foot, and they part ways.
+Guthrie later offends a middle-class couple who provide him a ride, leading them to drop him off.
+In a bar, he earns a meal by playing the piano and spends the night with a waitress.
+He subsequently rides with a family bound for California, but at the state border, police demand $50 for entry.
+Guthrie leaves the family and joins a nearby hobo camp.
+In Los Angeles, he meets Luther and Liz Johnson, a migrant couple struggling to find employment.
+Upon discovering that jobs are both scarce and poorly compensated, Guthrie offers to paint a sign at a soup kitchen, but his only recompense is a serving of soup.